Progressive talk radio: History

-A changing market retains strong talkers

 Premiere Radio Networks, Clear Channel's national syndication division and home to Rush Limbaugh, signed its first liberal host in 2009.
 Clear Channel-owned WJNO personality Randi Rhodes, who had been dropped from both Air America and the now-defunct Nova M Radio, returned to the airwaves in May 2009 on the satellites of Premiere, with Clear Channel's Progressive Talk stations, many of which previously carried Rhodes' show, serving as the linchpin of a national syndication effort.
 With Randi Rhodes eventually leaving talk radio, the Nicole Sandler Show gathered many of Randi's listeners via internet streaming at Radio or Not.
 Leslie Marshall, is another woman show host who is popular and widely heard.
 Arianna Huffington and other women in radio and television have had a significant history and are key players in the growth of the talk genre (see also Oprah Winfrey).

 Democracy Radio contributed to the creation of the progressive genre, and it had lasting impact with the ongoing success of Ed Schultz and Stephanie Miller.
 Now with Dial Global, talkers Ed Schultz, Stephanie Miller, Thom Hartmann, and Bill Press all enjoy a strong following with Schultz (later transitioning to MSNBC) and Hartmann arguably leading the way.

 In Portland, Oregon, KPOJ was the Progressive Talk radio station on AM 620 from the time of Air America Radio.
 Its success netted it a stronger signal strength, and it could be heard to the coast and to Mt.
 St. Helens in Washington State, etc. The station was profitable and had been mentioned as a model for other progressive talk stations.
 Listeners supported the station and there was a growing base.
-The format was changed without any public announcement on November 10, 2012 at 5:30PM to Fox Sports Radio.
+The format was changed without any public announcement on November 10, 2012, at 5:30 pm to Fox Sports Radio.

-On December 2012, Seattle's Progressive Talk announced it was switching formats from progressive talk to sports in January 2013.
+In December 2012, Seattle's Progressive Talk announced it was switching formats from progressive talk to sports in January 2013.
 Despite many efforts to keep KPTK, it switched to CBS Sports Radio; both KPOJ and KPTK's new formats have earned them dead last in ratings.
 In January 2014, progressive talk lost three of its largest markets; in Los Angeles and San Francisco, Clear Channel/iHeartMedia replaced it with conservative talk, and in New York City, the local progressive talk station switched to ethnic programming.
 Following these losses, several of the remaining progressive talk hosts discontinued their shows, including Randi Rhodes and Ed Schultz.

 Ironically, an attack on conservative talk helped ensure the demise of progressive talk on traditional radio: the Rush Limbaugh–Sandra Fluke controversy and the subsequent advertiser blacklist scared away advertisers from progressive, conservative and even neutral political talk, fearing further controversies and campaigns against them.